EdgarO93/README-Generator/SampleReadMe/README.md

   ### Installation

   ***
-  Download this repo.
+  Download this repo
 ***

   ### Usage
-  None
+  run node index.js on terminal

   ### Contribute
-  Test always
+  none

   ## Test
-  test
+  test always

   ## License
-  Copyright &copy; 2021 Edgar Ortega
+  Copyright &copy; 2021 Edgar Ortega <br>
   This project is licensed under the terms of the  <a href=" https://opensource.org/licenses/MIT" target= "_blank" > MIT </a> license.